cohesity/cohesity-powershell-module/docs/cmdlets-reference/register-cohesityprotectionsourcephysical.md

 # Register-CohesityProtectionSourcePhysical

 ## SYNOPSIS
-Registers a new Physical protection source.
+Registers a new Physical protection source with the Cohesity Cluster.

 ## SYNTAX